 Using a USB stick we transferred the file to SmartBench, loaded a sheet of MDF, set up EasyCut and pressed go.

 Once SmartBench had done it’s thing, it was time to decorate.
-First we sealed the panel with (Ask Ian the name of the sealer?), then we gave it two base coats of white (acrylic)?
+First we covered the panel with sealer, then we gave it two base coats of white acrylic paint.

 Having been given free creative range with the Panel’s paintjob, we decided to use this opportunity to experiment.
 We got out all the paints, laid the panel on the ground outside, and proceeded to dribble colour over the fretwork with some form of structure in true Jackson Polluck fashion.